vivshaw/vivshaw.github.io/README.md

 [ ] port styles to Stitches / Radix
 [ ] Fix Data Mashups url
 [ ] tidy MDX components generally
+[ ] figure out why `srcset` isn't working right, then use it, and fix any other image perf issues